Inside: My suggestions to help you with overcoming teacher anxiety

 It’s time to stop the stigma.
 Teacher anxiety is at an all-time high, with the demands on teachers ever-increasing.
-It’s completely normal to have anxiety, and whether or not you are diagnosed with the anxiety of have situational moments of anxiousness, it’s important to find how to cope with anxiety as a teacher.
-Here are some tips to help alleviate anxiety in the high-stress job of teaching.
+It’s completely normal to have anxiety, and whether or not you are diagnosed with the anxiety or have situational moments of anxiousness, it’s important to find how to cope with anxiety as a teacher.
+Here are some tips to help you with overcoming teacher anxiety.

 This post may contain affiliate links.
 See disclosure.